satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 - Would changing this text mean the translation should be reviewed?

 If the answer is yes to the last two questions, a gettext-style source key is probably enough.

-## Summary

-Localization gets harder when you name every string too early.

-For many UI strings, the text itself is the best key.
-It keeps the code readable, makes copy changes visible, and avoids a translation file full of names that no longer match the product.

-If you are using AI coding tools, make that rule explicit in the prompt.
-The model will happily invent translation keys forever unless you give it a better constraint.